TheSHEEEP/godotdetour/README.md

 The demo showcases how to:
 * Pass a mesh at runtime to godotdetour and create a navmesh from it
 * Save, load and apply said navmesh
-* Create and remove agents
+* Create and remove agents and temporary obstacles
 * Set targets for agents to navigate to
 * Mark areas as grass/water, etc. and rebuild the navmesh at runtime
 * Agent prediction
+* Off-mesh connections
 * Debug rendering.
 Please note that the debug drawing only encompasses the navmesh itself, marked areas and dynamic obstacles, not everything that the official RecastDemo offers.

 Simply open the project under /demo.
 But don't forget to compile the module first.